 Focus: Reshaping IT Services and looking for advantages

-As a CIO you face a whole set of new challenges as people start returning to the workplace.
+As a CIO you face a whole set of new challenges as people start to return to the workplace.
 In particular, you’re going to be dealing with ‘hybrid’ working models – some staff working from home and connecting remotely, some in the office and some doing a mix of both – which many business leaders are already considering as the ‘new normal’.

 Some companies have extended their existing Citrix or RDS deployment to enable remote working during the pandemic.
 Amid the general fluidity and novelty of the situation and the need to find quick, pragmatic solutions, most people have simply embraced and made the best of whatever was available.
 As they return to ‘normal’ working, however, they’ll expect a much more robust, reliable and seamless experience.
 For CIOs and service providers, that means ensuring your systems and services meet people’s needs – ideally equally well – wherever they happen to be working.